tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 Population-stratified allele frequency results can be found in the output file plink.frq.strat.
-For each population, print the total numbers of SNPs to screen, as follows:

-    grep -F "AFR" plink.frq.strat | wc -l

 Compare the totals against number of SNPs which have minor allele frequencies greater than 0 (and hence are useful for statistical analysis).
 Do this for all 5